Qwyua/Game-WordList/.github/CODE_OF_CONDUCT.md

 - Avoid hate speech and personal attacks.
 - Focus on collaboration and constructive feedback.

-For any issues, please contact Gartic-Developers.
+For any issues, please contact Game Sketchers.

 💙 Thank you for making this community a better place!